sbt/website/src/reference/02-DetailTopics/04-Tasks-and-Commands/02-Input-Tasks.md

 Each call to `toTask` generates a new task, but each task is configured the same as the original `InputTask` (in this case, `run`) but with different input applied.
-For example, :
+For example:

 ```scala
 lazy val runFixed2 = taskKey[Unit]("A task that hard codes the values to `run`")